 PE INITIATIVE CONTINUES TO SET THE BENCHMARKS

-Estyn - Her Majesty’s Inspectorate for Education and Training - has today released its 2006-2007 report on the impact made by the PE and School Sport Initiative (PESS) - the brainchild of the Welsh Assembly Government, managed by the Sports Council for Wales.
+Estyn - Her Majesty’s Inspectorate for Education and Training - has today released its 2005-2006 report on the impact made by the PE and School Sport Initiative (PESS) which is managed by the Sports Council for Wales and funded by the Welsh Assembly Government.

-Philip Carling, Chair of the Sports Council for Wales today welcomed the report:
+Philip Carling, Chair of the Sports Council for Wales today welcomed the findings:

-"The PESS programme is obviously progressing well and I’m delighted with the findings of the report.
+"The PESS programme is obviously progressing well and I’m delighted with the Estyn report.

-PESS was launched with an initial 18 Development Centres – a cluster of at least four partners, including a minimum three schools and post-16 education providers or leisure centres.
-There are now 72 Development Centres across the length and breadth of Wales and the Sports Council for Wales now envisages that all schools will be involved in PESS Partnerships by September 2009.
+PESS was launched in 2002 with an initial 18 Development Centres – a cluster of at least four partners, including a minimum three schools and post-16 education providers or leisure centres.
+There are now 63 Development Centres - 12 newly established this year.
 In addition, every local authority has an appointed PE and School Sport Co-ordinator.

 The report concluded that: